 A short walk over the hill from the main town center leads to the tranquil fishing hamlet of Pescallo.
 Facing the Lecco branch of the lake, this village is a world away from the bustle of the main ferry dock.
 Its quiet harbor, cobbled lanes, and peaceful atmosphere offer a glimpse into the lake's more traditional way of life.

-Visit the hamlet of San Giovanni and its unique museum
+Discover the hamlet of San Giovanni and its museum

 Bellagio is more than just its center.
-Exploring its smaller hamlets can be very rewarding.
-A walk to the frazione of San Giovanni reveals another quiet lakeside village with its own church and piazza.
-It is also home to the Museum of Navigational Instruments, a fascinating private collection dedicated to maritime tools of centuries past.
+Exploring its smaller hamlets (frazioni) is very rewarding.
+A walk to San Giovanni reveals a quiet lakeside village with its own church and piazza, and it is also home to the Museum of Navigational Instruments, a fascinating private collection dedicated to maritime tools.

-Hike Monte San Primo for panoramic Lake Como views
+Hike Monte San Primo for 360-degree lake views

-For those seeking an active escape and a dramatic change of scenery, a trek up Monte San Primo is an unmissable experience.
-A short drive from Bellagio's center takes you to the trailheads of the highest peak in the Larian Triangle.
-The hike offers a network of paths suitable for various abilities, leading through lush pastures and forests to the summit at 1,682 meters (5,518 feet).
-The reward for the effort is one of the most breathtaking 360-degree panoramas in the region, with sweeping views over the entirety of Lake Como, the surrounding Prealps, and on a clear day, the snow-capped silhouette of the Swiss Alps.
+For an active escape, a trek up Monte San Primo is an unmissable experience.
+A short drive from Bellagio takes you to the trailheads of the highest peak in the Larian Triangle (1,682 meters / 5,518 feet).
+The reward is a breathtaking 360-degree panorama of all of Lake Como, the surrounding Prealps, and even the Swiss Alps on a clear day.

-For a truly immersive cultural experience, join a hands-on cooking class that combines culinary tradition with Bellagio's stunning scenery.
-In a "Cucina con vista" experience, a local chef guides you through the timeless process of making fresh pasta from scratch.
-You will learn the secrets behind a classic Italian dish, all while enjoying breathtaking views of Lake Como.
+For a truly immersive cultural experience, join a "Cucina con vista" hands-on cooking class.
+A local chef will guide you through making fresh pasta from scratch and preparing a classic Italian dish, all while you enjoy breathtaking views of Lake Como.

 Bellagio cook with a view + Villa Melzi